Model Context Protocol integration for intelligent documentation retrieval. One protocol, works everywhere.

 Generates graph visualization

-Updates node metadata
+Updates node content

 Everything you need to keep your docs in sync and accessible.